Meet the Farmers

 What he is growing and how to buy:

-Siriro grows white eggplant, tomatoes, okra, strawberries, cabbage, and a variety of hot peppers.
+Siriro grows white eggplant, tomatoes, okra, onion, sweet potatoes, potatoes, strawberries, cabbage, and a variety of hot and green peppers.
+If you’re interested in buying from Siriro directly, feel free to reach out to him on WhatsApp at 512-230-9214.

 Daniel